-The exhibition Iconen van het Groningerland (Icons of the Groningen Countryside) is an overview of the oeuvre of Jan Altink.
+From 19 November 2011 to 9 April 2012, the Groninger Museum will display an overview of the oeuvre of Jan Altink under the title Iconen van het Groningerland (Icons of the Groningen Countryside).
 This retrospective exhibition in the Ploeg Pavilion presents around seventy paintings and forty works on paper.
 The work from the collection of the Groninger Museum and of De Ploeg foundation will be supplemented by loans from private collections and public institutions.
 The emphasis lies on Altink’s paintings and prints from the 1920s and ‘30s.

 Icons of the Groningen Countryside